 A podiatrist is a health care expert who specializes in the foot and the ankle.
 Podiatrists prevent, diagnose, and treat foot problems, such as sprains, fractures, bunions (uneven thumb joints that become swollen and tender), calluses, and other related cases.

 To become one of the foot doctors, one must first complete a 4-year bachelor’s degree from the university, then move to a Podiatric Medical School that offers a Doctorate in Podiatry.

-Bunions specialist in Midtown NYC care for a variety of people from children to adults, from couch potatoes to athletes, and more.
+‘Foot problem specialists based in New York City‘ are highly specialized in treating various people from children to adults, and many more.
 Many diabetics end up in podiatry hospitals because the effects of diabetes in the future are peripheral neuropathy and ulceration, which involves the legs.

 Image Source: Google

 After they get their doctorate degree, someone must go through a hospital-based residency program, which lasts from two to three years.
 This process will tell the individual whether he is eligible to become a full-time podiatrist.